 2013 Hyundai Sonata Interior

-The cabin of the 2013 Sonata is filled with mostly upscale materials, easy-to-use tech features and plentiful passenger and trunk space, according to the majority of auto critics.
-They like its contemporary design and ergonomic controls layout.
+The cabin of the 2013 Hyundai Sonata is filled with mostly upscale materials, easy-to-use tech features and plentiful passenger and trunk space, according to the majority of auto critics.
+They like its contemporary design and ergonomic control layout.
 The Sonata has a robust list of standard and optional features that allow buyers to equip it to rival an upscale midsize car.
 Auto reviewers like the Sonata’s practical interior layout and roomy cabin.
 Many test drivers also note the Sonata’s high-quality interior materials and good build quality.

 - "Like its dynamic exterior, the 2013 Hyundai Sonata's interior is a work of art.
 Following the exterior design theme, the Sonata's interior is a mix of bold shapes, smooth finishes and lots of attractive blue backlighting." -- Kelley Blue Book